 What happened to Silicon Valley Bank UK?

-This page was last updated on 24 March 2023
+This page was last updated on 2 December 2025

 At that point, we stepped in using the authority given to us by Parliament.
 Our aim was to avoid any wider disruption.

-Silicon Valley Bank UK was not bailed out with UK taxpayers’ money.
 Its business was transferred to another bank (HSBC).
-No UK taxpayers’ money was involved.
+No British taxpayers’ money was involved.

-The situation has now changed.
+The situation has changed.

-This system is called ‘resolution’.
+This is called 'resolution'.
 It allows banks to fail safely, without causing harm to the wider economy.
 Or costing taxpayers a lot of money.

 How did the Bank of England manage the failure of Silicon Valley Bank UK?